ghga-de/ghga-metadata-schema/docs/schema_markdown/DataAccessPolicy.md

      * Description: The Data Use Permission associated with this Data Use Policy.
 The used term should be a descendant of 'DUO:0000001: data use permission'.
      * Range: [DataUsePermissionEnum](DataUsePermissionEnum.md)
  * [DataAccessPolicy➞data_use_modifiers](DataAccessPolicy_data_use_modifiers.md)  <sub>0..\*</sub>
      * Description: One or more Data Use Modifiers for the Data Use Permission associated with this Data Use Policy.
 The used terms should be descendants of 'DUO:0000017: data use modifier'.
-Please use 'user specific restriction' if no other modifier applies.
+Please use 'USER_SPECIFIC_RESTRICTION' if no other modifier applies.
      * Range: [DataUseModifierEnum](DataUseModifierEnum.md)
  * [DataAccessPolicy➞data_access_committee](DataAccessPolicy_data_access_committee.md)  <sub>1..1</sub>
      * Description: The Data Access Committee linked to this Data Use Policy.